Pulp operates with three main components that get installed potentially on different machines.

 $ sudo systemctl enable pulp_workers $ sudo systemctl start pulp_workers

 The pulp_workers systemd unit does not actually correspond to the workers, but it runs a script that dynamically generates units for each worker, based on the configured concurrency level.
 You can check on the status of those generated workers by using the systemctl status command.
 The workers are named with the template pulp_worker-<number>, and they are numbered beginning with 0 and up to PULP_CONCURRENCY - 1.
 For example, you can use sudo systemctl status pulp_worker-1 to see how the second worker is doing.

-pulp_celerybeat and pulp_resource_manager must both be singletons, so be sure that you only enable each of these on one host.
+pulp_celerybeat and pulp_resource_manager must both be singletons, so be sure that you only enable each of these on one host if you are experimenting with Pulp’s untested HA deployment.
 They do not have to run on the same host, however.

 $ sudo chkconfig pulp_celerybeat on $ sudo service pulp_celerybeat start